-WAM - [Summation (Days to Maturity Multiplied by Book Value of Each Investment)] / Total Book Value =15,899,528,796 / 31,210,206 =509 Days or 1.42 Years WAM
+WAM = $\Sigma$ Days to Maturity Multiplied by Book Value of Each Investment 15,899,528,796 509 Days or 1.42 W711V1 Total Book Value \$31,210,206 Years

 Duration is a more complex computation and requires the proper software to perform the specific calculations for each security and then for the entire portfolio.
-The following matrix is an example of a basic modified duration application.
+Three types of duration are commonly used.